anshudaur/text2image_vector_search/README.md

 ## Data Exploration

-In the following notebook, we explore the images from the [data](data/images.tsv) created from the open_source dataset.
-Follow the steps in the notebook
+In the following notebook, I explored and cleaned the valid images from the [data](data/images.tsv) created from the open_source dataset.
+Follow the steps in the notebook :

 [Data Exploration](notebooks/data_exploration.ipynb)

 ## Start Application :

 Before starting the application, update your api key and cluster url from qdrant cloud app in (qdrant_env)[qdrant.env] file

 1. Set up environment :